npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 {{% tablestep number=1 %}}

 For each machine, flash the operating system to the device's SD card.
-If you are using the Raspberry PI Imager, you **must customize at least the hostname** for the next steps to work.
+If you are using the Raspberry Pi Imager, you **must customize at least the hostname** for the next steps to work.

 Then run the following commands to download the preinstall script and make the script executable: